 Are you looking for a job where YOU can make a DIFFERENCE in people’s lives?
 Where YOUR ideas and lived experiences MATTER?

-To be considered for this role, please copy and paste the template below into a cover letter.
-Please provide 1 – 3 sentence answers to the questions below, unless otherwise noted as a Y/N question.
+*To be considered for this role, review the following questions and include your answers as a cover letter.
+Please provide a Yes / No or 1-3 sentence answer as appropriate, unless otherwise noted as a Y/N question.

 DO NOT include diagnoses and/or criminal history in your answers!
 We will not accept this information or pass it along to our hiring managers.